Auguste Marie: Founding the family colony

-Enthusiastic about his discoveries in Scotland and the Belgian experience, he published a book in 1892 entitled Assistance for the Insane in France (L’assistance des aliénés en France).
+Enthusiastic about his discoveries in Scotland and Belgium, he published a book in 1892 entitled Assistance for the Insane in France (L’assistance des aliénés en France).
 He was 26 years old.
-His timing was perfect because the decades-old debate in France about the appalling conditions in the asylums, as well as the considerable expense they entailed.
-Between 1836 and 1860, the number of committed patients had nearly doubled in Paris, forcing it to send some patients into the provinces.
+His timing was perfect because the book addressed directly the decades-old debate in France about the appalling conditions in the asylums, as well as the considerable expense they entailed.
+Between 1836 and 1860, the number of committed patients had nearly doubled in Paris, forcing the city to send some patients into the provinces.

 After a virulent debate among medical professionals, public officials and the press, the département of the Seine (a now-disbanded, non-central government that represented Paris and surrounding regions until it was disbanded in 1968) tasked Auguste Marie with creating, on a trial basis, a 'family colony' to serve its psychiatric patients.
 The family colony was conceived as a foster care institution, wherein psychiatric patients who were considered ‘quiet’ and ‘safe’ were placed in the homes of foster families, who were to be paid a modest sum for taking care of them.
 With their care overseen by professionals, the patients lived in better conditions than in an asylum and had more freedom of movement.
 In addition to enhancing patient well-being, the goal was to relieve the asylums of the Seine département which were overcrowded and becoming a heavy financial burden.

-The site of the experiment was to be the town of Dun-sur-Auron, 272 km south of Paris.
+The site of the experiment was to be the town of Dun-sur-Auron, 272 km south of Paris in the middle Loire valley.
 This town was chosen because of the poor economic situation of the region and the willingness of its citizens to participate.
 At that time, the département was in the throes of a serious economic crisis.
 The closure of its iron mines had thrown many miners out of work and phylloxera was killing the grape vines.
 Families in the region needed alternative sources of income (provision of foster care was remunerated) and it is for that reason that the local authorities welcomed Marie's initiative.
 The town would also to benefit from the construction of a new infirmary and employment offered by adapting the foster houses to patient needs.